SAP/e-mobility-charging-stations-simulator/tests/ocpp-server/README.md

 ## Note

 Primarily, this software is intended for testing applications.
-The server scripts don't execute full OCPP adherence and it is advised not to use them in a production environment without additional development.
+The server script don't adhere to the full OCPP specifications and it is advised not to use them in a production environment without additional development.

 For reference:
 https://github.com/mobilityhouse/ocpp